COSTHACK

 How Much Does it Cost to Replace a Nissan Murano AC Compressor?

 On average, you can expect to pay approximately $1,000 to replace the AC compressor on a Nissan Murano.
-The typical price range is between $800 on the low end and $1,200 on the high end.
+The typical Nissan Murano ac compressor replacement cost between $800 on the low end and $1,200 on the high end.

-This cost is an average and your actual costs will differ depending on the age of your car and your mechanic’s location.
+This car ac compressor replacement cost is an average and your actual costs will differ depending on the age of your car and your mechanic’s location.

-AC compressor replacement costs for the Murano are slightly above the national average for all types of cars at $900.
+Replace ac compressor cost are slightly above the national average for all types of cars at $900.

 However, the Nissan Murano has lower than average maintenance costs over the lifetime of the car and is a reliable car that can easily last up to 200,000 miles if maintained properly.